Exit Search

 I see T4 supplementation in pill form as an equivalent of “a crutch” to be used when the body can’t support its own hormone production.
 Such treatment usually provides great improvement in energy levels and quality of life for your dog.

-NOTE: I have seen some generic brands of thyroxine not being as effective the brand names Synthroid or Eltroxin.
+NOTE: I have seen some generic brands of thyroxine not being as effective as the brand names Synthroid or Eltroxin.

 This is why hypothyroidism prevention is the best way to go.